AlexisWilke/alex-tools/README.md

 hexadecimal, octal, decimal and also prints out the number as UTF-8 which is used often now a day.

+The latest version also include better support for floating point numbers.

 ## poke

 The `poke` tool needs a lot of help to really become useful.
 Especially,